lingyanruan/DRBNet/README.md

 Should you have any questions, please open an issue or contact me [lyruanruan@gmail.com](mailto:lyruanruan@gmail.com)

+Acknowledgment: Some of the codes are based on the [IFAN](https://github.com/codeslake/IFAN)

 ## License

-This software is being made available under the terms in the [LICENSE](LICENSE) file.
+This software is being made available under the terms in the [LICENSE](LICENSE) file. con·sid·er
+Think carefully about (something), typically before making a decision.
+More »